shayandavoodii/ModernHeatmapPlot/README.md

 ---

 ## Acknowledgements
 - I would appreciate Johan.
-C for his kind attitude towards guiding me in many aspects to draw the plot.
+C for his kind attitude towards guiding me in many aspects of drawing the plot.
+- Also, I would like to thank my Brazilian friend, 0xAF, for intuitively proposing cool ideas to draw plots.